Raiden-Zhu/Raiden-Zhu.github.io/_news/announcement_8.md

 related_posts: false
 ---

 Very excited to attend ICML this time 😀!
-Feel free to reach out if you want to chat ☕️, whether it's about deep learning theory (generalization, symmetries, training dynamics), fully decentralized learning (decentralized economies, privacy), or anything else.✨
+Feel free to reach out if you want to chat ☕️, whether it's about deep learning theory (generalization, symmetries, training dynamics), decentralized learning (decentralized economies, privacy), or anything else.✨